 In the past and following a specific client demand, an electric version of our standard MD3000 was also created.
-Depending on customer questions, other electrified versions of our standard portfolio5 can be imagined in the future.
+Depending on customer questions, other electrified versions of our standard portfolio6 can be imagined in the future.

-Further, our own branded labels6, also produced by ZETES Spain and distributed by all our offices, including ZETES SA/NV, are produced with FSC® certified paper.
+Further, our own branded labels7, produced by ZETES Spain and ZETES South-Africa and distributed by all our offices, including ZETES SA/NV, are produced with FSC® certified paper.
 As of 2020, we also extended our range of labels with the "Rcy-type".
 This product partly uses recycled materials into its production process.